-Nine years ago this month, I was happily pregnant with my second child.
-Blissfully dreaming about a healthy baby, my biggest fear was how I was going to manage two babies under two years old.
+Almost 11 years ago, I was happily pregnant with my second child.
+Blissfully dreaming about a healthy baby, my biggest fear was managing two babies under two years old.
 I was completely ignorant of all that could go wrong.
 After all, I was healthy.
 I ate well.
 I took my vitamins.
 I didn’t drink or do drugs.
 I did everything that is required of a pregnant woman.
-Damnit.
 I was owed a healthy, perfect baby.
 Issues happened to other people.
 Not us.
 But, as often happens in life, God had other plans.
 And those plans came in the form of a child born less than perfect.
-Problems came in the form of a child who would face challenges that I never imagined, with something that never crossed my mind as even a possibility.
-Because other people have babies with cleft lip and palates.
+Problems came in the form of a child who would face challenges I never imagined, with something that never crossed my mind was even a possibility.
+Because other people have babies with a cleft lip and palate.
 Not us.

 God had other plans…